LogtalkDotOrg/logtalk.org/_pages/tools.md

-Although not technically a developer tool, it is worth mentioning the Logtalk extensive compiler lint checks as they contribute to earlier detection and warning of source code issues, helping the user in writing clean and efficient working code.
+Although not technically a developer tool, it is worth mentioning the Logtalk extensive compiler lint checks as they contribute to earlier detection and warning of source code issues, helping the user in writing clean and efficient working code that also comply with coding guidelines.
 Lint checks include:

 -   Missing directives (including scope, meta-predicate, dynamic, discontiguous, and multifile directives)
 -   Duplicated directives, clauses, and grammar rules
 -   Missing predicates (unknown messages plus calls to non-declared and non-defined predicates)
 -   Calls to declared but not defined static predicates
+-   Non-terminals called as predicates (instead of via the `phrase/2-3` built-in methods)
 -   Non-portable predicate calls, predicate options, arithmetic function calls, directives, flags, and flag values
 -   Suspicious calls (syntactically valid calls that are likely semantic errors; e.g. float comparisons using the standard arithmetic comparison operators)
 -   Deprecated directives, predicates, control constructs, and flags
 -   References to unknown entities (objects, protocols, categories, or modules)
 -   Top-level shortcuts used as directives
 -   Unification goals that will succeed without binding any variables
 -   Unification goals that will succeed creating a cyclic term
 -   Goals that are always true or always false
 -   Trivial goal fails (due to no matching predicate clause)
 -   Redefined built-in predicates